embeddedkink/embeddedkink.github.io/index.md

 EKI was born from a desire to make high tech kink applications more accessible.
 By open sourcing the development we do, we aim to make experimentation both easier and safer.

-You have probably heard about some of the many sex toys that turned out to be insecure, unsafe, or leaking information.
+You have probably heard about some of the many smart sex toys that turned out to be insecure, unsafe, or leaking information.
-We hope to inspire the industry to move into a new direction, putting the user in charge of their most personal data, making sex toys a worthwhile investment.
+We hope to inspire the industry to move into a new direction, putting the user in charge of their most personal data and making sex toys a worthwhile investment.

-You can contact us at hello@embeddedkink.com or on <a rel="me" href="https://mastodon.social/@embeddedkink">Mastodon</a>

 ## Projects

 ### Security

 Our mission for safer kink doesn't end with our own projects.
-We are also happy to help others improve.
+When we come across insecure products, we try to disclose the vulnerabilities in a responsible manner.

-As of **2023-7-13** we have found **1 high severity** and **3 critical severity** vulnerabilities in a total of **2** products, impacting an estimated 12_200 users.
+At the time of writing, we have found **1 high severity** and **3 critical severity** vulnerabilities in a **2** different products, impacting an estimated 12.200 users.

 ### Lockbox